adenger/subpred4/reports/03_matrices/03_matrices.md

     - Matrices are asymetrical: score (i,j) is classification if GO term i is positive class, and GO term j is negative class.
 The average of i,j and j,i is the macro-averaged F1 score.
   - SVM pipeline with feature selection TODO
   - SVM pipeline with PCA TODO

+## Analysis

+TODO try different correlation measures?
+TODO try averaging train/test scores before

+### Pearson correlation between matrices and train/test score

+## Next steps/TODOs

+- graph with sample count depending on min sample count and max overlap count
+- ML models with feature selection and/or PCA
+- is_a is not working, since no two go terms in the ML dataset are direct descendants.
+  - Other graph similarity score, like distance of common ancestor, or whether they have the same parent